NetworkGraphs/graph2d/README.md

 * properties can swap to a clustured number of nodes within a group depending on the type of the property

 ## Visualisation properties
-### Position
-* position and locality to neighbors including nodes out of properties, with or without groups
-* position is controlled by
-  * attraction to other nodes
-  * repulsion out of other groups
-  * forces from groups shapes constraints
-* pinning of nodes disables force influence
 ### Size and visibility
+* size of vertices to be defined with screen resolution (mobile friendly)
-* Size and visibility can go together with an importance factor
+* size and visibility go together with an importance factor

 ### Labels
 * label has to be contained within the node size
-* label minification g othrough the short version (if available), the id or get hidden depending on node size restrictions
+* label minification go through the short version (if available), the id or get hidden depending on node size restrictions
 ### Style and color
 * node background color has to contrast the label color
 * node outline can have a thickness and glow